2025 Officers and Directors

 Newsletter Editor: Laura Dean - newsletter@fasweb.org

-Florida Anthropological Society Proposed 2025 Slate of Officers
+Proposed 2026 Slate of Officers

-First Vice President – Christian Davenport (year 1 of 2)
+President – Christian Davenport

 Christian Davenport is the County Archaeologist/Historic Preservation Officer for Palm Beach County and holds Associate Graduate Faculty status at Florida Atlantic University (FAU).
 Chris received his Master’s in Anthropology from the University of Tennessee, Knoxville.
 Among his many projects in south Florida, Chris oversaw the Boyer Survey of Lake Okeechobee following a record drought from 2007 to 2009, that resulted in the recordation of 33 new sites from the Belle Glade Period through the early pioneer era and he also continues work at the Dubois Mound.
 Chris believes strongly in developing and strengthening collaborative relationships between avocational and professional archaeologists across government, academic, and private sectors — one of the founding principles of FAS.
 In 2019, Chris was awarded the Ripley P. Bullen Award by the Florida Anthropological Society.

-Second Vice President – Eric Prendergast (year 2 of 2)
+First Vice President – Eric Prendergast

 Eric Prendergast is a Senior Archaeologist at Stantec working primarily on projects in Florida spanning historic and pre-colonial time periods.
 In the Tampa Bay area, in cooperation and consultation with descendant communities, Eric has gained particular expertise in relocation, excavation, and community-led management of lost and/or erased tribal and African American cemeteries.
 Eric has been an active participant in FAS meetings since 2012 and with his local chapter.
 Extending his interest in community service to FAS, he writes “I have come to understand that FAS is an organization with a legacy and continued ability of bringing together people who share a joy in archaeology.”
+(Note: An update to this biography may be provided by the candidate later today.)

 Recording Secretary – Rudolph “Rudy” Pascucci, Jr.